Form I-9 requirements

 Who must complete the Form I-9

-These requirements apply to all staff and student employees including contract covered, classified non-union, temporary hourly, and professional staff, Hall Health physicians, and Intercollegiate Athletics (ICA) contract employees.
+These requirements apply to all staff and student employees including contract covered, classified non-union, and professional staff, Hall Health physicians, and Intercollegiate Athletics (ICA) contract employees.
 Certain individuals who have a contingent worker relationship with the UW and stipend recipients complete the Form I-9 because those individuals may move into a UW paid position and would, therefore, need an I-9 on file.

 I-9 compliance is monitored through regular audits.
 Department I-9 coordinators, the employee’s manager, and the head of the hiring department will be contacted in the event that an audit returns any noncompliance.
 The escalation and oversight process will be regularly reviewed to ensure the UW remains compliant with federal requirements.